-The course provides students with the opportunity to learn and develop a range of skills in relation to felt making, silk paper making, hand and machine embroidery, various methods of print and surface decoration, fabric manipulation, pattern cutting and garment construction.
-This is taught initially through a six week induction period at the beginning of the first year, and then through personal responses to unit themes and externally set assignments provided by the exam board.
+The A Level Textiles course provides students with the opportunity to learn and develop a range of skills in relation to felt making, silk paper making, hand and machine embroidery, various methods of print and surface decoration, fabric manipulation, pattern cutting and garment construction.
+This is taught initially through a six-week induction period at the beginning of the first year, and then through personal responses to unit themes and externally set assignments provided by the exam board.

 Students produce a body of work for all units, following the art process from initial research and starting points, through development and experimentation towards a final response in the form of a finished piece.
 Alongside their development work, students research a range of relevant artists and designers to gain inspiration for their own creative ideas and themes.
 Students will also analyse existing designs, extracting techniques and methods of working, which can be mapped onto practical experimentations.

-Minimum of grade 4 in English, a grade 4 or above in GCSE Art & Design or an associated subject such as Graphic Design.
+A minimum of five GCSEs at grade 4 and above, including Maths and English, with at least two at grade 6.
+You should have a grade 5 or above in GCSE Art & Design or an associated subject such as Graphic Design.
 In exceptional cases, students will be accepted on to the course without having studied GCSE Art providing they can present a good portfolio of work at interview.

 Students will have the opportunity to meet visiting artists to gain a deeper understanding of the design industry and will be working upon live industry led briefs.

-We also have links with BCU & Coventry University, where workshops with portfolio advice and help is at hand with students.
-We also have past Cadbury College students who are currently studying at university will be on hand to answer any questions with regards to higher education.
+We also have links with Birmingham City University & Coventry University, where workshops with portfolio advice and student help is at hand.
+We also have past Cadbury Sixth Form College students who are currently studying at university on hand to answer any questions regarding higher education.

 This unit allows students opportunities to generate and develop ideas, research primary and contextual sources, record practical and written observations, experiment with media and processes, and refine ideas towards producing outcome/s.